Alspirid/JS-project-pacman/README.md

 ## Features

 * User can control pacman, move it inside the game board and pause and restart the game.
-* The "ghosts" will chase the pacman inside the board trying to hit the pacman until pacman eats the powerball.
+* Ghost will chase the pacman inside the board trying to hit the pacman until pacman eats the powerball.
 * Once pacman eats the powerball it get the ability to move faster and eat the ghost.
 * Game score: for every eaten item (powerball or ghost) pacman gets a point, while ghost gets a point when it hits the pacman.
 * The game is accompanied with collision sounds from the original pacman game.